 This plant does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This is a selected variety of a species not originally from North America.
-It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.
+This species is not originally from North America.
+It can be propagated by division.